Avaiga/taipy-doc/docs/knowledge_base/tips/multithreading/index.md

 Taipy can display data that is generated in a separate thread.
-This is useful for displaying real-time data from a sensor or a simulation.
+This is useful for displaying real-time data from a sensor or a simulator.
+For example displaying in a dashboard the information from sensors measuring air pollution around a city, or displaying CPU usage of a server.

 <p align="center">
   <img src="realtime_dashboard.png" alt="Dashboard Example" width="80%"/>
 </p>

 In this article, we will code a simple example where:
-- A sender.py script will generate a random number and send it through a socket.
+- A `sender.py` script will generate a random number and send it through a socket.
-- A receiver.py script will receive and display the number in a Taipy app.
+- A `receiver.py` script will receive and display the number in a Taipy application.

 <p align="center">
   <img src="vscode_screen.png" alt="VSCode Screenshot" width="80%"/>